There are way too many fabrics that we use in fashion that involve animal lives. Leather, wool, silk, cashmere, fur, and a lot more.

 To understand lyocell, we have to circle back a bit to its beginnings.
 This fabric is often touted as an upgraded version of modal.
 Modal, in turn, is an upgraded version of rayon.
 All of these are based on cellulose fiber.

 Rayon is actually a pretty popular fabric and has a silk-like feel to it, making it a viable silk alternative.
-But rayon is not sustainable due to the harmful chemicals used during processing.
+But rayon is not sustainable due to the harmful chemicals used during processing(we talk about it in full detail here).
 And most of the time, modal is not as well.

 Out of the three variations, Tencel lyocell is the best option and is the one we recommend.
 It still follows a similar process of using certain chemicals to process the wood pulp but using less harmful solvents.